berning milbert tubedata tubedir

 "In several respects, the ZH270 pushes the state-of-the-art envelope forward. ...
 The first and lasting impression was of speed and control-speed beyond ordinary tube amps and control in the class of the finest solid-state designs.
 It is felicitous of treble transients like almost no other amp in my experience.
 Transients were articulated with delicacy and a silky smoothness, unfolding with a totally believable organic wholeness.
 Plucked strings, in particular, were reproduced with convincing attack and decay.
 Midrange textures took on an electrostatic-like clarity.
 It was easy for me to resolve harmonies or to make out densely layered orchestration.
 Low-level detail and the decay of notes into the noise floor of the recording were clear. ...
 True to its tube origin, the ZH270 dished out a lifelike harmonic palette. ...
 Feelings and emotions are buried in the music's microdynamics.
 The Berning had no difficulty at all in retrieving the music's full emotional gamut.
 It excelled in highlighting inflections in human voice and the filigree-like nuances in bowed strings.
 It could deliver quite a punch into a compatible load and recovered quickly from overload conditions."

-microZOTL
+microZOTL Reviews

 A personal amplifier.
 1 Watt.
 Line or battery powered.
 For driving headphones.
-ZOTL technology.
+ZOTL Technology.

 microZOTL reviewed by Dick Olsher, enjoythemusic.com, October 2000